Package 'framrsquared'

 species

 Optional argument to identify species if .data doesn't already.
-If provided, must be "COHO" or "CHINOOK".
+If provided, must be "COHO" or "CHINOOK" or variations thereof.
 Defaults to NULL

 Examples